-The cooling system in your vehicle was factory filled with extended life coolant that meets or exceeds all ASTM D6210 and Caterpillar EC-1 requirements.
+The cooling system in your vehicle was factory filled with extended life coolant that meets or exceeds ASTM D6210.
+Cummins Engineering Standard 14603 for ISX and PX series engines, and MAT74002 Standard when equipped with an MX series engine.
 PACCAR recommends only using a 50/50 mixture of distilled water and ELC when cooling system service is required.
-A 50/50 mixture of ELC and distilled water will provide freeze protection down to -34°F (-36.7°C), which is adequate for most locations in North America.
-For extremely cold operating conditions, a 60/40 mixture (coolant/water ratio) can be used to provide freeze protection down to -62°F (-52.2°C).
+A 50/50 mixture of ELC and distilled water will provide freeze protection down to -34°F (-36.7°C), which is adequate for most locations in North America For extremely cold operating conditions, a 60/40 mixture (coolant/water ratio) can be used to provide freeze protection down to -62°F (-52.2°C).